ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 categories:
   - Energy Basics
 ---
 The First and Second Law are foundational in energy engineering.
-They are also so simple they can be stated in two sentences.
+They are also simple enough to be summarized in only two sentences.

 The **First Law** means we can only ever break even.
-The **Second Law** means we can never break even, and will always lose!
+The **Second Law** means we can never break even, and will always lose.

-## First Law of Thermodynamics
+## The First Law of Thermodynamics

-The First Law is a law of conservation.
-Energy can never be created or destroyed.
+The First Law is the law of conservation.
+Energy cannot be created or destroyed.
 We can only convert energy from one form to another.

-The practical implication of the First Law are mass & energy balances.
+The practical implication of the First Law is the ability to draw mass & energy balances.
 Engineers use balances to understand and model energy systems.
-Unknowns such as flow rates of water or temperatures of gases can be calculated using balances.
+Unknowns such as flow rates of water or temperatures of gases can be solved for using balances.

 A common energy transformation is converting fuel into power and heat.
 For example, we generate 4 units of power from 10 units of fuel.
 A simple energy balance allows us to calculate the heat generation at 6 units.

 The First Law limits the amount of power generation at 10.
-The Second Law further limits what we can do when converting energy.
+The Second Law further limits the fraction of fuel we can convert to power.s

-## Second Law of Thermodynamics
+## The Second Law of Thermodynamics

 The Second Law limits the amount of useful work we can do.
 It restricts us even more than conservation - we always end up losing exergy and generating entropy.